riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 Congratulations!
 Your site should be up and running!
 Why don't you change a few more items in the "\_config.yml" file, such as your email address, if you haven't already.
 You have really accomplished a lot.

 ## 5. Hello Prose
 Remember how I told you to delete your local folder of code, because now you are working online.
 I just want to let you know that you don't need to do that all of the time, and since this is a beginner's tutorial I did not want to put too many unnecessary details.
 In fact, GitHub and Git are popular because of something called "Git init/clone/pull/push", and if you are interested you can read about it here on the [Git](https://git-scm.com/) official site, specifically the [Pro Git Book](https://git-scm.com/book/en/v2).
+Usually, you could work locally on your [Jekyll posts](https://jekyllrb.com/docs/posts/) and then "push", or upload, your changes to GitHub to see it reflected online.

 ## 6. Hello World